mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 Following Rogoff [@ rogoff_observing_1995]

-And Engestrom on expansive learning / germ cell

-The role of the germ cell in rising to the concrete and thus expanding learning  [@sannino_formative_2016; @engestrom_methodological_2014]

-Expansive learning leads to the formation of a new, expanded object and pattern of activity oriented to the object.
-This process, known as ascending from the abstract to the concrete, involves the formation of a theoretical concept of the new activity, based on grasping and modeling the initial simple relationship, the “germ cell,” that gives rise to the new activity and generates its diverse concrete manifestations (Davydov, 1990).
-From  [@engestrom_design_2011]

 This concept of shifting focus from individual activity to that of an expanded and shared object has parallels with more observational research on collective activity.
 (Rogoff) The key difference is the intervention of the researcher to create space, time and circumstances to facilitate the shift and production of new understandings of the activity in question.